 Now, my family’s ‘What If plan’ is the most powerful tool in my caring arsenal.
 It is the glue to my caring building blocks, holding together all of the important information including the key contacts, top priorities and all of the need-to-knows.
 In a case of emergency, this plan also outlines the key contacts and all the important information needed if we are unable to be there.
 Ultimately, it is our piece of mind.

 If you are asking what a ‘What If plan’ is, check out Suzanne’s blog – https://www.mobiliseonline.co.uk/post/setting-up-a-simple-carers-emergency-plan.

 When I asked carers about their advice on writing a ‘What If plan’, one said, “start small with the basics and add when you think of things”.
 Every carer’s experience is unique and so each plan is different but there are templates to help – you can access Mobilise’s Templates via the button at the bottom of this blog.

 If you are thinking about writing a ‘What If plan’, my advice is this, don’t get bogged down in the ‘What if’ and focus on the ‘What Now’.
 I used to spend far too much time worried about all the possible reasons why I might not be there which left me feeling vulnerable and a little too human.
-I decided that I needed a new approach and so my ‘What If’ evolved into a scenario where my caring Role was a job and I asked myself, ‘What if I took some Annual Leave this week?’
+I decided that I needed a new approach and so my ‘What If’ evolved into a scenario where I was planning a week away.
 I could then focus on the ‘What Now?’.
 This allowed me to look at my caring situation from the outside and identify all of the things that needed to be done, who could undertake these responsibilities and what was most important to my brother.